Learn how to run a Kaizen Event and make the most of your Six Sigma program.

 The philosophy is often used to describe a short term event usually a few days to a couple weeks, that involves quick, rapid, energized improvements.

 Kaizen blitzes can be done in the office, on systems or software, and on the floor.
-While it is important not to measure people directly to numbers on a continuous basis, each project should have benchmark measures and strive to improve each of them throughout the event.
+While it is important not to measure people directly to numbers on a continuous basis, each project should have benchmark metrics and strive to improve each of them throughout the event.

 Before a Kaizen event is started the participants need an education of the basic Lean Manufacturing and root cause analysis principles.